CERC-Genomic-Medicine/CARTaGENE_flagship_paper/Genotype_processing/3_XX_Males_missing/README.md

 # XX males missing
-This folder contains the code to address the male heterozygotes in position which should be haploid (i.e. non-PAR)
+This folder contains the code to address the male heterozygotes in position which should be haploid (i.e. non-PAR).
+This folder's script relies on reference aligned input dataset. this was created in [Preprocesssing](https://github.com/CERC-Genomic-Medicine/CARTaGENE_flagship_paper/tree/main/Genotype_processing/2_Reference_Alignement).

 ## Parameter
 ### Input files